snantaze/personal_writings/README.md

   # my opinions and my opinions alone.

   # no permission to republish without my consent.
-With consent the license if free.
+With consent the license is free.
 Without consent the litagation will cost you.

   # civil comments are welcomed